-Pursuant to formal clearing agreements, we clear trades for affiliated entities including RJFS.
+Pursuant to formal clearing agreements, we clear trades for affiliated entities, including RJFS.
 We confirm securities trades, process securities movements, record transactions with clients in their accounts and collect securities commissions on behalf of such affiliates.

-Receivables from affiliates of \$35 million are included in "Other receivables, net" on our Statement of Financial Condition at March 31, 2021.
-In addition, at March 31, 2021, RJ&A had purchased \$39 million of receivables related to trailing commissions from mutual funds and annuity products from RJFS.
+Receivables from affiliates of \$18 million are included in "Other receivables, net" on our Statement of Financial Condition at March 31, 2022.
+At March 31, 2022, RJ&A had purchased \$40 million of receivables related to trailing commissions from mutual funds and annuity products from RJFS.

-Total "Payables to affiliates, net" amounted to \$1.24 billion on our Statement of Financial Condition at March 31, 2021 and includes amounts payable for related party transactions conducted in the normal course of business.
-The related party transactions that give rise to these receivables and payables are settled monthly with cash transfers with the exception of intercompany loans.
-The "Payables to affiliates, net" balance on our Statement of Financial Condition included a \$1.24 billion intercompany loan and interest payable to our Parent, which we have invested in cash and cash equivalents on its behalf or otherwise deployed in our normal business activities.
+Of the total \$1.68 billion "Loans and payables to affiliates, net" on our Statement of Financial Condition at March 31, 2022, \$1.67 billion related to an intercompany loan and interest payable to our Parent, which we have invested in cash and cash equivalents on its behalf or otherwise deployed in our normal business activities.
+The remaining balance includes amounts payable for related party transactions conducted in the normal course of business.